Human Brain Research CenterMedicine and Medical Science

 M.D., Ph.D.
 Director (concurrent service) Takashi Hanakawa

 Human Brain Research Center (HBRC) conducts research on non-invasive brain imaging and stimulation to investigate brain structures, functions and its recovery by novel methodology.
-A human 7 Tesla MRI system, installed less than 100 in the world and 5 in Japan, has been installed here in addition to a MEG system.
+A human 7 Tesla MRI system, installed about 100 in the world and 6 in Japan, has been installed here in addition to a MEG system.
 We are developing new rehabilitative approaches to induce brain plasticity and improve dysfunctions more efficiently by combining brain stimulation and rehabilitative tasks.
 We are exploring human brain structures, functions and recovery of disabled function by cutting edge techniques.

 Research and Education